Internet Speeds in Panama

 Note that two people living on the same street could have completely different internet speeds because they are using different internet service providers.

 When you rent, the internet is often included in your rent, so there is no additional expense.
-However, you may need to pay for an upgrade in speed.
+However, you may need to pay for a speed upgrade.

 INTERNET SPEEDS IN PANAMA